siemens/edgeshark/docs/filtering.md

 - ❸ ![regexp](_media/icons/Regexp.svg ':class=mdicon :no-zoom') switches between
   _substring_ pattern matching and _regular expression_ matching.

-Press <span class="key">Enter</span> or <span class="key">Esc</span> to close the sidebar, so that when you return to a host the last filter set will be applied again.
+Press <kbd>Enter</kbd> or <kbd>Esc</kbd> to close the sidebar, so that when you return to a host the last filter set will be applied again.

 Filtering pattern and options are stored in your browser's per-host local storage.